alitsaberi/slumber/configs/instructions/LRLR_task.md

     - If the issue persists after three attempts:

         - **Check your EEG headband placement** – It may not be worn correctly.
-Refer to the **help menu** for proper fitting instructions. (data quality: wear headband & patch)
+        - **Check the patch is properly attached** – It may not be attached correctly.

 4. **Failed to collect** data.

     - **Verify the headband connection** – There may be a connectivity issue.
-Check the **help menu** for steps to reconnect and reset the EEG headband.
+Consult the help menu for more information.